simsoll/frontend-first-assignment/handover.md

 The design should send the message that this a trustworthy and reliable website that will solve the users needs.
 The language should be simple, clear and in an informative tone.

-## Style guide
+### Style guide
 The style guide described in this section will be a guidance and a set of rules for a consistent design on the webpage.

-### Style guide considerations
 To address the mentioned design goals and considerations from last section the choice of design will be flat and simple and thereby quick to grasp by the user.
 It will not be over-styled in order to better appeal to the wide audience.

 Should include
  * Use saturation and value to guide the viewer and/or draw attention to something ([Price])

-### Typeface
+#### Typeface
 The website uses the Open Sans typeface - a humanist sans-serif typeface - as it's well suited for the flat design supporting the design target and it works well on both web and mobile.
 It makes the content easily readable even in small sizes, which will be very beneficial for the construction workers on their smaller screen sizes.

 Besides the Open Sans typeface the geometric Walkway typeface will also be used both when naming the title of the site - as a simple logo - and in the navigation using capital letters to create contrast and catch attention applying the principle of decisive contrast.
 The geometric font type also fits in the overall construction-site setting.

-#### Body text
 The body font size is 1.4 rem with an appropriate line-height, which will enhance readability on all devices.

 ???
 Add body + lorem text + css selector

-#### Headings
 As the hierarchical structure of the site is not that deep only a few different headings are needed.
 The focus here is to create a typographical scale which enables the user to easily visualize the hierarchical structure and to let the headings stand out compared to the body text.

 ???
 Add h1, h2, small/byline + css selectors